Dijet and electroweak limits on a $Z'$ boson coupled to quarks: Low-mass constraints in the minimal model

 The coupling-mass plot is very useful for displaying the LHC dijet resonance limits.
 Its linear-linear version (see Figure~\ref{fig:bounds}), however, does not clearly show the limits for new bosons at or below the electroweak scale.

 By contrast, the log-log version of the coupling-mass plot, shown in Figure~\ref{fig:bounds2}, clearly displays the low mass region.
 The yellow-shaded region is excluded at the 95\% confidence level by dijet resonance searches at the LHC (and is identical to the shaded region from Figure~\ref{fig:bounds}).
 The gray-shaded region labelled ``$Z$ width'' is ruled out by measurements of the hadronic $Z$ width, which would be modified by the $Z$--$Z'_B$ mixing induced at one loop by the SM quarks and also by the anomalons.
 The boundary of that region is the limit on the $Z'_B$ coupling, $g_{_B}$, given in (\ref{eq:limitGeneric}) for a common anomalon mass of 100 GeV.
+For other anomalon masses, the limit changes as described after (\ref{eq:limitGeneric}), and the bound for a common anomalon mass of 200 GeV is shown as a dotted line for concreteness.
 The limit is more complicated [see (\ref{eq:nearMZ}) and the text after that] when $|M_{Z'} - M_Z| \lesssim \Gamma_Z$, due to interference effects in the cross section for $e^+e^-\to$ hadrons.

 The gray-shaded region labelled ``$\Upsilon \to jj $'' in Figure~\ref{fig:bounds2} is excluded by the search for non-electromagnetic decays of $\Upsilon$ into a jet pair performed by the ARGUS Collaboration~\cite{Albrecht:1986ec}.
-This constraint is based on the ratio $R_\Upsilon = \Gamma(\Upsilon \to \text{ hadrons})/\Gamma(\Upsilon \to \mu^+ \mu^-)$, which was constrained by ARGUS to be below 2.1.
-The shape of this exclusion limit has been derived in~\cite{Aranda:1998fr, Dobrescu:2014fca}.
+This constraint is related to the ratio $R_\Upsilon = \Gamma(\Upsilon \to \text{ hadrons})/\Gamma(\Upsilon \to \mu^+ \mu^-)$.
+To evaluate $R_{\Upsilon}$ in the SM, we must include the three gluon final state in the hadronic width as well as photon and $Z$-mediated dijet and dimuon production~\cite{Appelquist:1974zd, Berger:1980ni}.
+Since the $Z$-mediated interference and contribution to the dimuon width is an $\mathcal{O}(10^{-3})$ correction to the QED contribution, we treat the dimuon width as a purely QED calculation for both the SM and baryon-number calculation of $R_{\Upsilon}$.
+Consequently, the $|\Delta R_{\Upsilon}| = |R_{\Upsilon} - R_{\Upsilon}^{\text{SM}}|$ absolute difference cancels the three gluon contribution to the hadronic width, so the modification of the dijet width provides the leading sensitivity to the parameters $g_{_B}$ and $M_{Z'}$.
+The ARGUS constraint on the non-electromagnetic dijet decays of $\Upsilon$ gives $|\Delta R_{\Upsilon}| < 2.1$.